-Georgeann Lenard’s Global Entry application is stuck because of an unusual problem, the result of an unusual accident.
+Georgeann Lenard’s Global Entry application is stuck because of an unusual problem, being the result of an unusual accident.
 Can this application be rescued?

-Question: I need your help with my application for Global Entry, a U.S. Customs and Border Protection program that allows expedited clearance for travelers entering the United States.
+I need your help with my application for Global Entry, a U.S. Customs and Border Protection program that allows expedited clearance for travelers entering the United States.
 I can’t contact anybody at the Global Entry number or email about the status of my application and interview.

-I believe the problem is that it is difficult to get fingerprints from my right hand as a result of an industrial accident over four decades ago.
-My hand and forearm were saved by pioneering hand surgeons, but my fingerprints are severely compromised on my right hand.
-I’m not even sure I have much in the way of prints.
+“I believe the problem is that it is difficult to get fingerprints from my right hand as a result, an industrial accident occurred over four decades ago.
+Pioneering hand surgeons saved my hand and forearm.

 The answer, unfortunately, is that U.S. Customs and Border Protection has no idea what to do with someone who had an industrial accident.

 You were correct to put your grievance in writing.
 That’s the best way to document a problem and ask for a resolution.
 Calling Customs may or may not fix the problem.
 That’s the way it works with most consumer grievances.
 You have to create a paper trail.

 The good news about your Global Entry application

 I highly recommend Global Entry if you travel infrequently.
 It cuts the amount of time you have to wait at the border.
 It also gives you TSA PreCheck status, so you don’t get harassed at airport security.
 That’s well worth the $100 application fee.

 Finding a real person at Customs can be a challenge, even for me.
 I can’t take any credit for the following resolution: A friend of a friend who works for the government looked into your application.
 And I’m happy to report that it’s been approved.